What is mortgage insurance?

 In addition to mortgage insurance for conforming conventional loans, there are two other types of mortgage insurance – required MI for FHA and VA loans.

-PMI, short for Private Mortgage Insurance, is the type of insurance found on conforming conventional loans.
-Typically private companies will provide the MI.
-They will individually set their own product guidelines, pricing, and make approval decisions.
+PMI, short for Private Mortgage Insurance, is the type of insurance found on conventional loans.
+There are currently six private mortgage insurance companies.
+These companies individually set their own product guidelines, pricing, and make approval decisions.
+Mortgage insurance approval is necessary for conforming loans with down payments less than 20%.

 MIP, short for Mortgage Insurance Premium, is the type of insurance required for FHA (Federal Housing Administration) loans.
-No matter the down payment other than 15 year fixed rate in some cases, MIP is required.
+No matter the down payment amount, MIP is required.
 For most loan terms and down payments, MIP is paid in both an upfront premium and an annual premium.
-This annual premium is actually paid monthly by the borrower.
+This annual premium is actually paid monthly by the borrower…and remains on the loan for life of loan in most circumstances.
+If at the time of the original purchase the borrower put down 10% or more, then mortgage insurance drops off after 11 years.

 - Funding Fee